 Ok, so you thought through micro-bidding… but how do you think through bidding on an account-wide basis?
 Here we are leaving hard data (somewhat), and journeying into the unknown.

 It’s essential that you be aware of the idea of Attribution.
-If you are unfamiliar with that notion, read these two articles I wrote on it first:
+If you are unfamiliar with that notion, I would encourage you to get my PPC Ponderings Book and read my chapters on attribution (one of them can be read here):

 In attribution, we determine which channel gets the credit for the sale.
 Of course, the user journey is so much more complex than this, but there also needs to be some way of getting directional ideas from our attribution tracking.